nithin5736/nithin5736/README.md

 ## 👨‍🎓 About Me

 Hey !
 I am Sainithin.
 I am a Full Stack developer and Programmer.
 I like to develop applications using node.js framework for backend and react.js framework or javascript for frontend.
-I am a cinephile, melophile and love to play cricket 😁.
+Moreover, I am a cinephile, melophile and love to play cricket 😁 ( Let me know if you have any movies and songs to share 🙂 ).

 <br />
 <br />